Icinga/icingadb/doc/04-Housekeeping.md

 ## About

 The aim of housekeeping is to clean up history tables of old entries.
-The tables to be cleaned is configured under cleanup section in `config.yml` with duration.
-The records below (current time - duration) will be erased from the configured tables.
-This cleanup routine is called every 1 hour by default.
+The tables to be cleaned is configured under `cleanup` section in `config.yml` with duration in days.
+The records older than [current time - retention period] will be erased from the configured tables after the cleanup routine is run.
+This cleanup routine will be called every 1 hour by default.

 ## Cleanup config